 Botanical Name: Hydrangea Paniculta Grandiflora

-Blooms: July through September; for about 6 weeks
+Blooms: July through September; for approximately 6 weeks.

-Flower Form: Almost all are sterile forming large pyramidal panicles
+Flower Form: Almost all are blossoms are sterile, forming large pyramidal panicles.

 Pruning: Prunie to maintain tree form and keep within bounds.

-Comments: Notes for its large panicles of highly decorative flowers which dry and remain on the plant all winter.
+Comments: Noted for it's large panicles of highly decorative flowers which dry and remain on the plant all Winter.
 These can be used to make interesting dried flower arrangements.
-The panicles can reach 12 - 18" in lenghth and 6 - 12" wide under favorable conditions with proper pruning.
+The panicles can reach 12 - 18 inches in lenghth and 6 - 12 inches wide under favorable conditions with proper pruning.
 The tree form is particularly prized as it makes a perfect specimen plant with arching branches forming a cascade above the central trunk.
 It can be under planted and incorporated into a border where it will provide almost four seasons of interest.
 It needs plenty of space.
 Provides a large splash of color when few other shrubs are in bloom.

 Unable to ship to: AE AK GU HI PR